Code of conduct

 - Being especially unpleasant—for example, if we’ve received reports from multiple Recursers or faculty of annoying, rude, or especially distracting behavior.

 - Bringing guests into the RC space—as per our guest policy, you may not bring non-Recurser guests into the space except in very specific contexts.
+Don't bring guests to Virtual RC events or share links to RC Zoom calls outside of RC, either.
 It’s important that everyone can trust that only other Recursers will be in the space—it allows people to speak freely, feel comfortable leaving their belongings unattended, and trust that everyone is being held to the expectations in this code of conduct.
 This is different from all the rest, but is nevertheless a code of conduct violation.

 Behavior that jeopardizes RC's existence